 Most of my research deals with (a) political communication and campaign practices, (b) digital politics, and (c) news media organizations and their ongoing transformations.
 My general interest is in the intersection between old organizations and new technologies, and in particular the various forms of civic engagement and popular participation that emerge and are enabled there.
 I also retain a side interest in social theory.

-Currently, I am part of a larger group of researchers developing an international, comparative project on the changing business of journalism, examining the impact of the rise of the internet and the global recession on commercial news media in a wide range of different democracies.
+Currently, I am working on an international, comparative project on the changing business of journalism, examining the impact of the rise of the internet and the global recession on commercial news media in a wide range of different democracies.
 A first installment of the work coming out of this project is this book, which I co-edited in 2010, a second installment is this report, which was published in 2012.

 Previously, I have done ethnographic research on the wider ramifications of American political campaigns’ practices of mobilizing people on a large scale to use personal contact as a form of political communication, working through things like canvassing and phone banking, and based on recent developments in information and communication technologies.
 My first so-called “monograph” (single-authored book) deals with this and has been published by Princeton University Press.
 Recently, I’ve done field research with colleagues examining the flow of political communication around local political issues in a representative provincial community in Denmark.